Balurc/Data-Science-R-Basics/README.md

-# Data-Science-R-Basics-by-Harvardx
+# Data Science:R-Basics
-This repository consists of my answers to all assessments in the course
+This repository consists of my answers to all assessments in Data Science: R Basics course offered by Harvardx on edX